Criminogenic Attributes in Digital Domains

 Socio-technical theory argues that cybercrime does not exist in cyberspace, but information does.
 The infusion of information in digital exchanges can be propagated in various directions for human expression and interrelation (Huang and Wang, 2009:197).
 The socio-technical model argues that a gap emerges in the mismatch between what the social system is supposed to do and what the technology can support (Whitworth and de Moor, 2009).
 Crime perpetration occurs in the virtual distance between social and technical systems, the so-called ‘cybergap’ (Ackerman, 2000).
 Digital deviance is explained as emerging variants of human-computer interaction.
 The taxonomy displays a dichotomy of instrumental and expressive forms of deviance similar to the classification logic adopted by Chambliss (1967).
 It is the contention of this model that criminal justice, social and legal systems are passive and reactive in responding to the proactive high speed innovations in technical systems (Nissenbaum, 2004).

-Transformations in cyberspace challenge theoretical conceptualization of digital crime, demanding the creation of an adaptive capacious theoretical framework, which produce overarching reflexive pragmatic solutions to the evolving discourse permeating causation and perpetration theories on crime.
+Transformations in cyberspace challenge theoretical conceptualization of digital crime, demanding the creation of an adaptive capacious theoretical framework, which produce overarching reflexive pragmatic solutions to the evolving discourse permeating causation and perpetration theories on crime in digital domains.

 From this observation one can derive that crime, as an expression of human exchanges of information in cyberspace, is ‘digital’ and is wrongly hyphenated by ‘Cyber’.
 The main question in contemporary criminology appears to be whether criminalisation of human exchanges of information are adequately described by existing theory, or are in need of new theory (Grabosky and Smith, 2003).